AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 - [ ] Foghome - firbolg priest at the Dilapidated Temple
 - [ ] Delez and Prima Demona - drow brother-sister at the Ready Room
 - [ ] Kalym Telaarin - drow priest of the Luxon at the Wall of the Unforgotten
+- [ ] Question - tiefling at the Ready Room

 ##  Choose relevant monsters